rajkorde/LiftCalc/Scripts/help.md

 ---
-title: "Help"
-author: "Rajesh Korde"
-date: "June 15, 2016"
 output: html_document
 ---

 ##Impact Analysis

-Impact Analysis uses the CasualImpact package to estimate the effect of an intervention on the outcome variable.
-Technical details about the package can be found here.
+Impact Analysis uses the [CasualImpact](https://google.github.io/CausalImpact/CausalImpact.html) package to estimate the effect of an intervention on the outcome variable.
+Technical details about the package can be found [here](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/41854.pdf).

 The pre-experiment period refers to the period before the intervention.
 The Experiment period refers to  the period during which the intervention is occurring.
 The csv file contains data for the outcome variable for the both pre-experiment and experiment periods.
 The file should not have any header and should be the following format:
 <Date>, <Control Data>, <Experiment Data>

 ###Example:
- A sample experiment csv file is uploaded here.
+ A sample experiment csv file is uploaded [here](https://1drv.ms/u/s!AE8yViESxcucirIg).
 The pre.experiment duration for this file is 5/10/2016 to 5/23/2016 and Experiment duration for this file is 5/24/2016 to 6/4/2016.
 The sample experiment file should show a lift of 0% with the confidence interval of -14% to +14%.

 ##Test of Means
 Test of means conducts the difference of means test under the null hypothesis that there is no difference between the means between the groups.
 This is used for cases when the response variable has a continuous value as an outcome eg number of searches, engagement time etc. For example, each experimental unit having a engagement time duration after receiving an impression.